 # If enabled and optional is set to true encrypted and unencrypted connections are handled.

-However, following these steps above as is did not work in our cluster.
+However, following these steps, I couldn’t get cqlsh with SSL to work in our cluster.
 This is because, it refers to certfile without giving us an important caveat: cqlsh is a python application and does not use the Java keystore/truststore setup for normal Cassandra and Java clients.

-Instead, the certificate in ‘keystore.jks’ needs to be converted to PKCS12 format.
+Instead, I had to convert the certificate in ‘keystore.jks’ to PKCS12 format.
 Luckily, keytool has an inbuilt facility to convert to PKCS12 format.

 keytool -importkeystore -srckeystore keystore -destkeystore pkcs12ks -deststoretype PKCS12 -srcstorepass keystorepassword -deststorepass keystorepassword